Stop Loss Trading Summary: Points and Factors To Remember When Placing

 A prime illustration involves employing the Parabolic SAR Stock Indicator and systematically advancing your stop order to align with the current Parabolic SAR level.

-Parabolic SAR Technical Indicator for Placing Trailing StopLoss Order in Indices
+Utilizing the Parabolic SAR Technical Indicator for Setting Trailing Stop-Loss Orders in Index Trading

 Another example is where a trader moves his stop loss by a specific number of pips after every few hours or after every 1 hour or after every 15 min depending on the chart time frame that the Stock Index trader is using.